Tekka (film): Pre-production

-In December 2023, it was reported that Dev would collaborate with director Srijit Mukherji for his next film after Pradhan (2023).
+Tekka's pre-production began in December 2023, when Mukherji chose to work with cinematographer Soumik Halder, with whom he had frequently worked on his earlier films.
+Due to scheduling conflicts, Halder left the production and was replaced by Modhura Palit, who had appeared in Dev Entertainment Ventures' previous projects Kishmish (2022) and Kachher Manush (2022).

+Casting

 The film's production house confirmed the collaboration between Mukherji and Dev by releasing the official poster of the film along with the pivotal names in the cast on their social media handles on 25 December 2023.
 Swastika Mukherjee was roped in to play the character of a police officer, but later she was selected to play the role of the kidnapped child's mother.
 Filming began in 2024.
 After being suspended for the 2024 general elections in India; the rest of the filming was completed after the general elections.

 Music

 The music of the film has been composed by Ranajoy Bhattacharjee.
 The lyrics have been penned by Ranajoy Bhattacharjee and Barish.

 The first song "Tomay Chhere Jete Parlam Koi" was released on 23 September 2024.
 The second single "Taasher Deshe" was released on 2 October 2024 on the occasion of Mahalaya.
 The third single "Tomay Chhere Jete Parlam Koi (Female Version)" was released on 8 October 2024.